 La Leche Classes

-While education is a number one preparative step when choosing breastfeeding, there are other elements of life that will need to change a bit when breastfeeding is the source of nutrition for baby.
+While education is the number one preparative step when choosing to breastfeed, other elements of life will need to change a bit when breastfeeding is the source of nutrition for your baby.
 Mom will want to make sure the baby’s room offers a comfortable chair for breastfeeding in the middle of the night.
-Other important supplies include, breast pads, breastfeeding bras, cleansing clothes for keeping nipples clean, and patience.
+Other important supplies include breast pads, breastfeeding bras, cleansing clothes for keeping nipples clean, and patience.